kaysalawu/azure-network-terraform/2-virtual-wan/2-vwan-dual-region/README.md

 S        192.168.11.13/32 is directly connected, Tunnel0
 ```

-We can see our hub and spoke Vnet ranges are learned dynamically via BGP.
+We can see the Vnet ranges learned dynamically via BGP.

 8.5.
 Display BGP information by typing `show ip bgp`.
 ```sh